chcon/yasp/README.md

 ```

 ## Limitations
-+ IPv6 and URL support is not yet finalized, especially the UDP forwarder bind address currently must be an IPv4 address.
++ IPv6 support is not yet finalized, especially the UDP forwarder bind address currently must be an IPv4 address.
-+ Currently no authentication; the bind ports on the proxy server should be restricted by firewall rules to single IP addresses or small subnets
++ Currently no authentication/registration; the bind ports on the proxy server should be restricted by firewall to trusted source IP addresses

 ## TODO
 + Unit tests (shame on me)